JMoerman/Planner/README.md

 - Focus mode: blocking distractive sites untill you're done with your important tasks.
 - Borrowing the timer from _Go For It!_?
 (Look [here](https://github.com/mank319/Go-For-It/) for this awesome little application.)
 - Synchronisation

+## How to build this application:

+This application depends on libxml2, valac and Gtk+-3.0 >= 3.12.

+On Ubuntu libxml2-dev is incomplete, so you will have to install libxslt1-dev as well (sudo apt-get install libxml2-dev libxslt1-dev).

+    mkdir build
+    cd build
+    cmake -DCMAKE_INSTALL_PREFIX=/usr ../
+    make
+    sudo make install (This doesn't have an advantage, as of yet.)